 For advice on taming and/or fostering feral or orphaned kittens consult your veterinarian.

-Or visit YouTube and check out videos from Hannah Shaw aka Kitten Lady.
+Or check out YouTube videos from Hannah Shaw, aka Kitten Lady.
 Here is one of her videos:

 Please contact us if you have any questions about trapping that haven’t been answered on this page.
 We are happy to help!